ssathya62/Slickchart-Prepared-docs/Firm Fundamentals.md

 institution.
 Based on observation it has been decided that we will limit to **two** firms for each invocation of the application, i.e. the application will make six API calls each time it is invoked.
-If we are going to invoke the application 75 times a day, then we can obtain the fundamentals of 150 firms a day.
+If we are going to invoke the application 35 times a day, then we can obtain the fundamentals of 70 firms a day.

 The business logic needs us to compute the fundamentals for firms that are included in the S&P500 and NASDAQ-100 and there are many overlapping industries.
-The combined list is usually around 525 to 550 and even during busy earning seasons of quarter ends we can catch-up within a week.
+The combined list is usually around 525 to 550 and even during busy earning seasons of quarter ends we can catch-up quickly.

 ## Procedure